India Inc.

 India Inc. is a common term used by the Indian media to refer to the formal (comprising government and corporate) sector of the nation.
 It employed 7 percent of the workforce in 2000 and contributed 60 per cent of the nominal GDP of the nation.
-The informal sector consists of 44 million non-farm enterprises as per recent labour survey.
+The informal sector consists of 44 million non-farm enterprises, as per a recent labour survey.